 There was a particularly interesting aspect of my internship, that was, the observation of trial proceedings.
 Mr Alex Chang’s brilliant questioning skills during cross examination and mind provoking arguments during trial and submission has motivated me to become a litigator and make use of my knowledge and skills to defend my clients’ rights.

 My master, Mr. Alex Chang is often invited to give talks at the Bar Council.
-I really enjoyed observing him in his ethics class to more than a hundred pupil in chambers as his emphasis on the values of being a lawyer has inspired me to be a justice seeker with principle and integrity.
-A live mock trial presentation was also conducted by him, allowing the pupils in chambers to familiarise themselves with their roles as counsel in future.
+I really enjoyed observing him in his ethics class, where he gives a talk to more than a hundred pupil in chambers as his emphasis on the values of being a lawyer has inspired me to be a justice seeker with principle and integrity.
+A live mock trial presentation was also conducted by him, allowing the pupils in chambers to familiarise themselves with their roles as future counsels.

-I also had a rare privilege to interact with the soon-to-be lawyers after the said talk who provided me an insight of the challenges they have encountered in pursuing a legal career.
+I also had a rare privilege to interact with the soon-to-be lawyers after the said talk, which provided me an insight of the challenges they have encountered in pursuing a legal career.
 Listening to them sharing their experience with me helped me to prepare myself mentally for the adversities that I will face in the future.

 Being the Advisory Editor of the Companies Winding Up Handbook, Mr Alex Chang is again, being invited to write a brief guide on the soon-to-be passed Companies Bill 2013.
 I was given the opportunity to assist him in that project.